 |Selva||Anglès, Blanes, Lloret de Mar, Maçanet de la Selva and Vidreres||72|

 |Vallès Occidental||Badia del Vallès, Barberà del Vallès, Castellbisbal, Cerdanyola del Vallès, Montcada i Reixac, Palau-solità i Plegamans, Polinyà, Ripollet, Rubí, Sabadell, Sant Cugat del Vallès, Sant Quirze del Vallès, Santa Perpètua de Mogoda, Sentmenat and Terrassa||396|

 |Vallès Oriental||Caldes de Montbui, Cardedeu, les Franqueses del Vallès, la Garriga, Granollers, Lliçà de Vall, Mollet del Vallès, Sant Celoni, Sant Fost de Campsentelles and Sant Feliu de Codines||132|

 Dwellings are selected totally by stratified random sampling.
 Firstly, the census sections are made, grouped homogeneously by territorial area and size of municipality.
 Secondly, 12 dwellings are selected in each census selection.
 The final units to be surveyed are the households and people above 16 years of age in selected family dwellings.

-The field operation takes place between the months of September and December 2018.
+The fieldwork operation takes place between the months of October 2019 and January 2020.

 Information collection is done through a personal interview by electronic questionnaire.
 Prior to this, the heads of dwellings will have received a letter from Idescat explaining the aim and characteristics of the Survey.